With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreLebanon Vamc Cumberland County Outpatient Clinic is a mental health clinic in Cumberland County, PA, located at 5070 Ritter Road, 17055.
-Lebanon Vamc Cumberland County Outpatient Clinic provides telemedicine/telehealth and outpatient treatment.
-Lebanon Vamc Cumberland County Outpatient Clinic offers trauma therapy, cognitive behavioral therapy and group therapy to adults, young adults and seniors 65 or older.
-Lebanon Vamc Cumberland County Outpatient Clinic also supports people requiring dual diagnosis treatment, people with serious mental illness and veterans.
-Additional services offered at Lebanon Vamc Cumberland County Outpatient Clinic include court-ordered outpatient treatment, diet and exercise counseling and housing services.
+Lebanon Vamc Cumberland County Outpatient Clinic provides outpatient treatment and telemedicine/telehealth.
+Lebanon Vamc Cumberland County Outpatient Clinic offers cognitive behavioral therapy, psychotropic medication and couples/family therapy to young adults, seniors 65 or older and adults.
+Lebanon Vamc Cumberland County Outpatient Clinic also supports people requiring dual diagnosis treatment, people with PTSD and veterans.
+Additional services offered at Lebanon Vamc Cumberland County Outpatient Clinic include supported housing, legal advocacy and mentoring/peer support/consumer-run services.

-Learn MoreLaurel Life Services is a mental health treatment clinic in Cumberland County, Pennsylvania, located at 5006 East Trindle Road, Suite 101, 17050 zip code.
+Learn MoreLaurel Life Services is a mental health facility in Cumberland County, PA, located at 5006 East Trindle Road, Suite 101 in the 17050 zip code.
 Laurel Life Services provides outpatient treatment.
-Laurel Life Services provides dialectical behavior therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and children / adolescents.
-Additional services provided by Laurel Life Services consist of family psychoeducation.
+Laurel Life Services provides psychotropic medication, trauma therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Additional services offered by Laurel Life Services consist of family psychoeducation.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.